SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **Temperature Inlet /deg C (Solar Heat)**: Inlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 - **Temperature Difference /deg C (Solar Heat)**: Temperature Difference between in- and outlet temperature of the solar heat collector module.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 - **Conversion Factor /(sqm/kW) (Solar Heat)**: Collector specific factor.
 The solar irradiance is given in W/sqm.
 Therefore the collector output is given in this unit as well.
 The investment object should be power (kW).
 So the energy output (kW/sqm) has to be multiplied with the conversion factor.
-The conversion factor can be calculated with the measured power per module (DIN EN ISO 9806).
+The conversion factor can be calculated with the measured power per module at 1000 W/sqm (DIN EN ISO 9806).
 - **Peripheral Losses (Solar Heat)**: Heat loss coefficient for losses in the collector's peripheral system.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".
 - **Electric Consumption (Solar Heat)**: Electric consumption of the collector system.
 Example: If value is set to 0,05, the electric consumption is 5 % of the energy output.
 Only required for "technology" "CSP" and "solar_thermal_flate_plate".